Top tips to make friends at university

 Stepping out of your comfort zone can be stressful even for the most confident among us.
 Here are five tips on how to create new friendships and find your new best friend for life!

-It could be a fitness club or the photography society.
+It could be a sports club or any academic or hobby societies.
 Attending these groups gives you plenty of opportunity to meet like-minded people with the same hobbies as you!
-RGU Union offer a wide variety of clubs and societies that you can sign up to.
+RGU Union offers a wide variety of clubs and societies that you can sign up to.

 If you happen to share a kitchen with other people in your flat why not organise a Friday night meal and cook for everyone?
 Having a communal area to eat is a great way to get everyone out of their bedrooms and make introductions.